dlgur1994/Algorithms/DataStructure/README.md

-# DataStructure
+# Data Structure

-### This is to review the data structure that I learned in school once again and become a data structure master.
+### This is to review data structures that I learned in school again and become a data structure master.

 - Linear
     - Linked Lists